30+ years of not being a landlord

 Doing it differently, and having fun in the process

-Steve began to buy properties, and he took a very different approach.
+Steve began to buy properties, and in 1980 he founded Steve Brown Apartments.
+He took a very different approach than other property owners.

 The first step was to put his name on the front of the building, and not hide behind a management company.